Bob's Projects & Ideas

 Potatoes Without Digging

-I got the following idea from an old book I read 20 years ago which mentioned that some Irish grew potatoes on their rocky land in rock lined trenches covered only with seaweed.
+I got the following idea from an old book I read 20 years ago which mentioned that some Irish grew potatoes on their rocky land in rock lined trenches covered mainly with seaweed.
 I fill a row of tires with soil.
 I place another layer of tires on these.
 I place the potatoes on top of the soil and cover with mulch (no soil).
 As the potato shoots come through I add more mulch thru the season till I get layer upon layer of potatoes, all clean, no dirt!
 You can easily sneak out a potato and leave the rest to grow.
 Watering is minimal since these gourmet potatoes grow in mulch.

 Where Are The Bugs?

 I find heavy mulching in tire gardening produces healthy plants with little disease or pests.
 Water stress is less.
 Nutrients are copious.
 And there are many other reasons.

 Free Miniture Greenhouses!